sftpgo/docs/docs/config-file.md

     - `implicit_roles`, boolean.
 If set, the `role_field` is ignored and the SFTPGo role is assumed based on the login link used.
 Default: `false`.
     - `custom_fields`, list of strings.
 Custom token claims fields to pass to the pre-login hook.
 Default: empty.
     - `insecure_skip_signature_check`, boolean.
 This setting causes SFTPGo to skip JWT signature validation.
 It's intended for special cases where providers, such as Azure, use the `none` algorithm.
 Skipping the signature validation can cause security issues.
 Default: `false`.
+    - `insecure_issuer_url`, boolean.
+Enable to allow discovery to work when the issuer_url reported by upstream is mismatched with the discovery URL.
+This is meant for integration with off-spec providers such as Azure B2C.
+Default: `false`.
+    - `ui_name`, string.
+Defines the the name to display in the login page.
+Default: `OpenID`.
     - `debug`, boolean.
 If set, the received id tokens will be logged at debug level.
 Default: `false`.
+  - `wopi`, struct.
+Defines the configuration for the WOPI integration, compatible with document servers like Collabora Online.
+    - `server_url`, string.
+Defines the base URL of the WOPI server.
+The path `/hosting/discovery` will be automatically added.
+    - `skip_tls_verify`,  boolean. if enabled SFTPGo accepts any TLS certificate presented by the WOPI server and any host name in that certificate.
+In this mode, TLS is susceptible to man-in-the-middle attacks.
+This should be used only for testing.
+    - `skip_proof_key_verify`, boolean.
+If enabled the proof keys are not verified.
+This should be used only for testing.
+    - `callback_url`, string.
+Defines the base URL that the WOPI server uses to access and update files.
+This is typically the SFTPGo URL reachable from the WOPI server, for example: `https://sftpgo.example.com`.
+    - `allowed_from`.
+Defines the list of IP addresses and IP ranges permitted to access the SFTPGo WOPI implementation.
+This typically includes the IP address of the WOPI server and can be used alongside proof keys for enhanced security.
+    - `skipped_extensions`.
+Specifies the file extensions for which the WOPI protocol will be bypassed.
+Examples include: `png`, `jpg`, `jpeg`.
+    - `max_users`, integer.
+Defines the maximum number of SFTPGo users allowed to access the WOPI implementation.
+0 means unlimited.
+Default: `0`.
   - `security`, struct.
 Defines security headers to add to HTTP responses and allows to restrict allowed hosts.
 The following parameters are supported:
     - `enabled`, boolean.
 Set to `true` to enable security configurations.
 Default: `false`.
     - `allowed_hosts`, list of strings.
 Fully qualified domain names that are allowed.
 An empty list allows any and all host names.
 Default: empty.